ASHBURN — Velderain Lyons would like it to be known that she isn’t a doughnut person.

 See how D&D’s Place makes their award-winning doughnuts:

-Under Bullock’s tutelage, Brittman mastered the doughnut making process in three short months, all while maintaining his regular job in transportation and snatching just four hours of sleep a night.
+Under Bullock’s tutelage, Brittmon mastered the doughnut making process in three short months, all while maintaining his regular job in transportation and snatching just four hours of sleep a night.

 For D&D’s, Devell has adapted Bullock’s recipe to his own specifications — what he calls “the mix” — and created 22 flavors of yumminess with more in the works, including a honey doughnut and a Hawaiian-inspired pineapple-coconut.

-At this point, Brittman said he can tell by the dough’s color or the way it feels under his fingertips whether he needs to make minor adjustments or start from scratch.
+At this point, Brittmon said he can tell by the dough’s color or the way it feels under his fingertips whether he needs to make minor adjustments or start from scratch.